serenader2014/mplayer/README.md

 This way of creating audio lets you have full control of your playlist's informations.

 -----
-####How it works
+###How it works

 HTML5 started to support native Audio/Video , it's not strange.
 But the HTML5 Audio tag only support one audio in one tag.
 So I wonder if there is some way to create a web player that support playlist, using `<audio></audio>` tag.

-I begin to search the Internet.
+I began to search the Internet.
 And I found [jPlayer](https://github.com/happyworm/jPlayer).
 I have to admit that jPlayer works like a charm!
 I love it!.
-And I begin to use it.
+And I began to use it.
 But after a while I started to wonder, can I create a light player that simply support HTML audio ?
 So I begin to write a plugin by myself.

 So what you see now is a plugin that made by myself, a JavaScript beginner.
 Now it is just in a *BETA* version, it's very unstable, and everything can be changed in the future. **So if you need a player that has long term support and works fine, with good stablity, you may want jPlayer, not this.**

-The idea of this player is dynamic changing the `<audio></audio>`'s `src` attribute, make it possible to support multi audios.
+The way how Mplayer works is dynamic changing the `<audio></audio>`'s `src` attribute, make it possible to support multi audios.
 The details to create a player is to create a Mplayer instance, and every instance will have its own playlist, index, and other methods and property.
 So we can easily control every instance and will not obstruct other instances.